filimon-danopoulos/JsToRegex/README.md

-JsToRegex - a fluent regular expression JavaScript framework
+JsToRegex - a fluent API for regex
 =========

-Regular expressions are hard to read and hard to write, JS on the other hand is easy!
+Regular expressions are hard to read and hard to write, JS on the other hand is easy so I decided to write a fluent API for regular expressions.
+This is still in development so almost everything is guarantied to break!

 # Getting started with development